box/developer.box.com/content/guides/box-relay/index.md

 can use with more planned to be released in the future.
 Both were created to work directly with [manual start flows][manualstart].

+For more information on how to use these endpoints, refer to our [blog][blog] post.

 ## Required Scopes

 The following [scopes][scopes] must be enabled for an application before use of